transcom/mymove/docs/adr/0036-go-integration.md

       but individual handlers are unaware of dependency implementations.
 * `-` Multiple suites in a single package can be confusing.

-### Move integration tests to separate package and flag the suite with testing.Short
+### Move integration tests to separate package and flag the suite with `testing.Short`

 * `+` Integration tests with dependencies are clearly marked and easily tested as separate from unit tests.
-      Depdencies are no longer imported for unit tests.
+      Dependencies are no longer imported for unit tests.
 * `+` Short flagging happens on suite/package level.
       Tests can also be run per directory.
 * `-` Requires developer awareness.